ReasonMap: Towards Fine-Grained Visual Reasoning from Transit Maps: Experiments

 \subsection{Error Analysis}

 Figure~\ref{fig:error-analysis} presents representative failure cases from \dataset, revealing several recurring error types.
 A common issue is \textit{visual confusion}, where the model misidentifies the transit line due to similar colors or adjacent layouts, for instance, mistaking Line~$9$ for Line~$16$ (OpenAI o3, left column; Doubao-428, right column).
 Another frequent problem is \textit{format errors}, where responses deviate from the required structure, making them unprocessable despite containing correct route information (Doubao-115 and QvQ-72B-Preview, left column).
-We also observe instances of \textit{hallucination}~\cite{bai2024hallucination}, where the model repeats the correct answer (Kimi-VL-A3B-Thinking, middle column) or generates information that is not present in the input, such as mentioning image generation, as seen in Skywork-R1V-38B (right column). \textit{Refusal} cases are also present, where models explicitly decline to answer (Skywork-R1V-38B, middle and right column).
+We also observe instances of \textit{hallucination}~\citep{bai2024hallucination}, where the model repeats the correct answer (Kimi-VL-A3B-Thinking, middle column) or generates information that is not present in the input, such as mentioning image generation, as seen in Skywork-R1V-38B (right column). \textit{Refusal} cases are also present, where models explicitly decline to answer (Skywork-R1V-38B, middle and right column).
 Notably, these errors may occasionally co-occur within a single response (Skywork-R1V-38B, right column).
-These behaviors highlight the limitations in visual grounding and response robustness, especially when handling fine-grained visual details (see more case analyses in Appendix~\ref{supp:case-anaylsis}).
+Furthermore, we conduct a systematic analysis of failure causes from a model capability perspective (\textit{e.g.}, optical character recognition (OCR), visual grounding, and spatial reasoning) in Appendix~\ref{apx:systematic-analysis-failure}.
+The above error types highlight the limitations in visual grounding and response robustness, especially when handling fine-grained visual details (see more cases in Appendix~\ref{supp:case-anaylsis}).